Juvenile rheumatoid arthritis

 JRA can also cause eye problems called uveitis, iridocyclitis, or iritis.
-There may be no symptoms, or the person may have:
+There may be no symptoms.
+When eye symptoms occur they can include:

-The physical examination may show swollen, warm, and tender joints that hurt to move.
+The physical exam may show swollen, warm, and tender joints that hurt to move.
 The child may have a rash.
 Other signs include:

 The health care provider may place a small needle into a swollen joint to remove fluid.
-This can help to find the cause of the arthritis and help relieve pain, too.
-Sometimes, the health care provider will inject steroids into the joint to help reduce swelling.
+This can help to find the cause of the arthritis.
+It can also help relieve pain, too.
+The health care provider may inject steroids into the joint to help reduce swelling.

 Other tests that may be done include:

-When only a small number of joints are involved, nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen or naproxen may be enough to control symptoms.
+Nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen or naproxen may be enough to control symptoms when only a small number of joints are involved.

 Corticosteroids may be used for more severe flare-ups to help control symptoms.

 Children who have arthritis in many joints, or who have fever, rash, and swollen glands may need other medicines.
-These medicines are called disease-modifying antirheumatic drugs (DMARDs).
-They can decrease or prevent swelling in the joints or body.
+These are called disease-modifying antirheumatic drugs (DMARDs).
+They can help reduce swelling in the joints or body.
 DMARDs include: